pivotal/blog/content/post/Spring-Cloud-Dataflow-Sink.md

 This will package our app into a jar file in `build/libs`.

-To deploy your Sink app, you'll need to host the jar file somewhere accessible to the Dataflow Server.
+To deploy your Sink app, you'll need to host the jar file somewhere accessible to the Data Flow Server.
 We chose to host our Sink jar on AWS S3, but you could use any public url or maven repo.

 ### Register the Sink App

-From the Dataflow Shell, connect to your Dataflow server:
+From the Data Flow Shell, connect to your Data Flow server:

 `dataflow:>dataflow config server http://charmander-dataflow-server.cfapps.io`